Northern Hawk Owl - Surnia ulula

 Food Habits

-Food habits have not been studied in Montana, but research from other studies have revealed that Northern Hawk Owls' diet often is dominated by voles (primary prey in Eurasia), but birds (up to grouse size) may constitute the major part of the diet in winter; juvenile Snowshoe Hares may be important during certain nesting stages (Rohner et al. 1995, Duncan and Duncan 1998).
-The main Microtus species preyed upon in North American include Alaska vole (M. miurus), Meadow Vole (M. pennsylvanicus), Tundra Vole (M. oeconomus), Long-tailed Vole (M. longicaudus), and Yellow-cheeked Vole (M. xanthognathus) (Duncan and Duncan 1998).
-Other small mammals and bird species that comprise the balance of their diet are numerous and may include shrews, moles, rabbits, hares, squirrels, mice, rats, lemmings, weasels, partridges, doves, woodpeckers, jays, robins, startlings, sparrows, buntings, blackbirds, grackles, and finches (Duncan and Duncan 1998).
+Studies conducted in other parts of the species' range revealed that the diet of the Northern Hawk Owl is dominated by voles (Duncan and Duncan 2014).
+The main Microtus species preyed upon in North America include Alaska vole (M. miurus ), Meadow Vole (M. pennsylvanicus ), Tundra Vole (M. oeconomus ), Long-tailed Vole (M. longicaudus ), and Yellow-cheeked Vole (M. xanthognathus ) (Duncan and Duncan 2014).
+Other small mammals and bird species that comprise the balance of their diet are numerous and may include shrews, moles, rabbits, hares, squirrels, mice, rats, lemmings, weasels, partridges, doves, woodpeckers, jays, robins, starlings, sparrows, buntings, blackbirds, grackles, and finches (Duncan and Duncan 2014).
+Hunting may occur during the day or night (Duncan and Duncan 2014).
+The Northern Hawk Owl watches prey from a perch, strikes with a rapid dive, and returns to an elevated perch to consume the food item.
+The pellets of this owl species are relatively small (up to 7.5 cm long), gray, and coated in mucus (Nero 1995).

 Ecology

 Ecological studies have yet to be conducted in the state.
 However, information from other areas of the species' range shows Northern Hawk Owls tend to occur in the greatest numbers in areas with temporarily high prey populations and may move long distances in response to changes in prey abundance.
 Population density generally is low (e.g., 4 pairs in 200 square kilometers in Norway; 1 pair per 500 square kilometer in Sweden) (Johnsgard 1988) with a maximum of 3 nests per 100 square kilometers in southwestern Yukon, Canada (Rohner et al. 1995).
 Home ranges in Europe ranged from 140 to 848 hectares, average 372 hectares (Baekken et al. 1987).
-In southern Alberta, they establish winter hunting territories (Johngard 1986).
+In southern Alberta, they establish winter hunting territories (Johnsgard 1992).

 Reproductive Characteristics

-Northern Hawk Owls produces smooth, slightly glossy eggs that are white, infrequently with a hint of yellow, and are blunt elliptical-oval to elongate-oval in shape (Eckert 1974, Baicich and Harrison 1997).
-The average egg dimensions are 30.63 to 32.15 mm by 38.64 to 42.48 mm, and weigh an average of 21.6 grams (Mueller 1986).
-Egg-laying has been reported from late April to mid-June in Alaska and arctic Canada; early April to early June in Alberta (Johnsgard 1986, Duncan and Duncan 1998).
+Limited breeding records exist for Montana.
+The first record of breeding in the western U.S. occurred in Montana in May of 1990, when a brood of 4 recently fledged young were observed in Polebridge.
+The first nest was confirmed when one was found in West Glacier in 1994 (eight young, seven fledged), and a second nest was recorded in 1995 when a female was photographed at a cavity site (Wright 1996, Montana Bird Distribution Committee 2012).
+Reproductive studies of Northern Hawk Owls in other areas of their range have found nesting to be in unlined hollows or cavities.
+The Northern Hawk Owl produces smooth, slightly glossy eggs that are white, infrequently with a hint of yellow, and are blunt elliptical-oval to elongate-oval in shape (Karalus and Eckert 1974, Baicich and Harrison 2005).
+Egg-laying has been reported from late April to mid-June in Alaska and arctic Canada; early April to early June in Alberta (Johnsgard 1992, Duncan and Duncan 2014).
 Clutch size is up to 13 (mean brood size was 6.3 in Fennoscandia, 3.7 in Yukon, 5.5 in Alaska).
-Incubation, by the female, starts as soon as the first egg is laid and continues until the last hatches, in total, about 25 to 30 days.
+Incubation, by the female, starts as soon as the first egg is laid and continues until the last egg hatches, in total, about 25 to 30 days.
 Both parents tend the young, which fledge in 25 to 35 days, but may not be fully independent until they are three months old.
 Survivorship of the later-hatched young is dependent upon food availability.
-In Europe, a second brood has been reported with the loss of the first clutch of eggs, but this behavior has not been reported in North America (Baicich and Harrison 1997, Duncan and Duncan 1998).
+In Europe, a second brood has been reported with the loss of the first clutch of eggs, but this behavior has not been reported in North America (Baicich and Harrison 2005, Duncan and Duncan 2014).

 Management

 No current management activities in Montana specific to Northern Hawk Owl are documented.
+Leaving residual trees in clear-cut logging areas can provide habitat for nesting and perching (Duncan and Duncan 2014).

 References